EthanPany/ethanpany.github.io/_pages/about.md

 I'm currently working as an undergraduate student researcher at the [People and Robots Laboratory](https://peopleandrobots.wisc.edu/).
 I'm also collaborating closely with [Lorenzo Xiao](https://algoroxyolo.github.io) on NLP research focused on anthropomorphism.
 Additionally, I work as a researcher at startup Nodetree.io and am the founder of SolarFlow, a startup team developing an AI-powered file organization solution.

 Beyond computer science, I’m interested in astronomy, brain and cognitive science, and philosophy —subjects that I’m currently exploring through my coursework.
-I plan to double major in Computer Engineering, aiming to expand my technical expertise.
-My extracurricular activities include movie production, 3D computer graphics, and IoT projects, all of which fuel my creativity and problem-solving skills.
+My extracurricular activities include movie production, 3D computer graphics, and IoT projects.

 I believe studying a diverse range of subjects provides valuable insights into technology's potential applications, allowing me to approach problem-solving in unique ways and improve people's lives.